-Asset-Backed Securities, the bulk of which are mortgage-backed securities, entitle their purchasers to receive a share of the cash flows from a pool of assets such as principal and interest repayments from a pool of mortgages (such as Collateralized Mortgage Obligations) or credit card receivables.
+Asset-Backed Securities the bulk of which are mortgage-backed securities, entitle their purchasers to receive a share of the cash flows from a pool of assets such as principal and interest repayments from a pool of mortgages (such as Collateralized Mortgage Obligations) or credit card receivables.

-As of June 30, 2016, the City invested in LAIF, which had invested 2.81% of the pool investments in Structured Notes and Asset-Backed Securities.
-The City reports its investment in LAIF at the fair value amount provided by LAIF, which is the same as the value of the pool share.
-The fair value of LAIF was calculated by applying a factor of 1.000621222 to the total investments held by LAIF.
+As of June 30, 2016, the City invested in LAIF, which had invested 2.81% of the pool investment funds in Structured Notes and Asset-Backed Securities.
+The City reports its investment in LAIF at amortized cost, which approximates the fair value.
+(The fair value factor of LAIF is 1.000621222)

-4. TAXES RECEIVABLES
+4. INTERGOVERNMENTAL RECEIVABLES

-The taxes receivables represent the Measure BB sales tax revenues for the fiscal year received from the Alameda County Transportation Improvement Authority after June 30, 2016.
+The intergovernmental receivables represent the Measure F VRF revenues for the fiscal year received from the Alameda County Transportation Commission after June 30, 2016.